naiba/rsshub-lite/README.md

             "delay": 3600
         }
     ],
-    "username": "naiba", # Enable HTTP Basic Auth if not empty "password": "abian",
+    "username": "naiba", /* Enable HTTP-Basic-Auth for /feeds/* if not empty */ "password": "abian",
     "max_items": 25
 }